Flagro/VecMetaQ/README.md

-# 🚀 **ProjectTextFAISS**
+# 🚀 **VecMetaQ**

 Part of a [`ProjectText Suite`](https://github.com/Flagro/ProjectTextSuite).
-ProjectTextFAISS is a FastAPI web app encapsulating a FAISS vector index for easy management of embeddings and metadata.
+VecMetaQ (Vector Metadata Query) is a FastAPI web app encapsulating a FAISS vector index for easy management of embeddings and metadata.

 ## 🌟 **Features**
 - **Add Data**: Add text, file path, and metadata using `POST /add_data/`.